edenartlab/docs/docs/sdk/generators.md

 # Generators

+* **Generators** are remote servers which produce generative assets on demand.
+* **Eden API** is a REST API which intermediates requests between clients and generators, and is responsible for storing and updating data (including on-chain), business logic, and authentication.

+Generators are remote servers which typically run inference on a model checkpoint and return the result along with useful metadata.
+Generators are specified by a model checkpoint, a container for running inference, and an input specification.
+Given these three pieces of information, all generative assets are fully reproducible.

+In principle, generators can be run by any provider that conforms to the input/output specification of the API.
+Eden currently supports two providers out-of-the-box, [Replicate](https://replicate.com) (which currently hosts [Eden's Stable Diffusion pipeline](https://replicate.com/abraham-ai/eden-sd-pipelines)) and [OpenAI](https://platform.openai.com/),

+Additionally, Eden maintains [a library](https://github.com/abraham-ai/eden) for spinning up your own provider.

 A Generator is a specification for a generative program that produce [creations](/docs/sdk/creations) in the form of images, videos, and text.
 A generator consists of:

 * a specific model checkpoint (e.g. Stable Diffusion v2.1)